 The million dollar question is, what is that “something more”?
-I generally like what I am doing and often, when I explain it to others, I am struck but how cool it is that I get paid to do something that I would probably on some level do for free.
+I generally like what I am doing and often, when I explain it to others, I am struck but how unique it is.
 Because of this, I have concluded that my “something more” isn’t a career overhaul but a career pivot.

 What is a “Career Pivot”